 She provides a comprehensive service covering all aspects of female hormonal health and hormone replacement therapy (HRT), including assessment of cardiovascular and osteoporosis risk factors.
 She has a holistic approach to hormonal health, encompassing lifestyle measures (exercise, sleep hygiene, stress reduction) and nutritional guidance alongside evidence-based medical therapies.
 Treatments will be individualised and tailored to your unique needs.

 The consultation fee is inclusive of a private prescription and letter

 Telephone Consultation (15 minutes) £85 – for existing patients only; please email to arrange.

 Repeat prescription £30

-Additional work (e.g. letters, emails and phone calls, beyond quick queries for clarification, will be charged pro-rata on a time taken basis) £120/hour
+Additional work (e.g. letters and emails, beyond quick queries for clarification, will be charged pro-rata on a time taken basis) £120/hour

 For patients who wish to use The Independent Pharmacy for their prescriptions, please see here

 The easiest way to book a consultation is to do so online.
 Please see the booking form towards the bottom of this page.